Ukrainian diaspora in the U.S. grieves, pleads for peace as conflict escalates in their homeland

 “A lot of people got the idea that the conflict is new, but it’s not something that just appeared.
 Ukraine has been having bad times, but we’ve been living with it: Kids are still growing up, people are still going to work,” Fernandez said.
 “At the same time, you always feel uncomfortable.”

-The Ukrainian American population is scattered across the country but heavily concentrated in robust communities around Chicago, Columbus, Ohio, Detroit, Los Angeles, New York and Philadelphia.
+The Ukrainian American population is scattered across the country but heavily concentrated in robust communities around Chicago, Detroit, Los Angeles, New York, Philadelphia and Columbus, Ohio.
 Some trace their arrival to early waves of immigration that immediately followed the end of World War I and Ukraine’s declaration of independence from the Russian Republic in 1918.
 Decades later, after Ukraine broke from the Soviet Union, many in the less economically-developed western part of the country moved to the U.S. for more opportunity.

 No matter the wave of migration, however, many keep close ties to their homeland.